N. D. Wilson: Background

-Books and short stories
+Writing career

-Wilson's published works include three series and two standalone novels for young adults, as well as children's picture books and a textbook.
+Wilson has published three book series, two standalone novels for young adults, picture books, and a textbook.

 Wilson has written that his fiction is characterized by its creative allusions to classic literature.
 Leepike Ridge uses themes from The Odyssey, The Adventures of Tom Sawyer, and King Solomon's Mines, while the 100 Cupboards series was influenced by the King Arthur stories, both as told by Geoffrey of Monmouth and by Edmund Spenser in The Faerie Queene, and fairy tales from Robert Kirk and Sir Walter Scott.
 The Ashtown Burials series includes many historical and mythological characters (including Gilgamesh), and the first book in that series, The Dragon's Tooth, refigures elements from the opening chapters of Treasure Island.
 Boys of Blur, meanwhile, mirrors Beowulf—despite being set in the Florida Everglades.

 One of the themes that runs through Wilson's books is fatherhood, and how to deal with fatherlessness by finding fathers.

 Wilson's short fiction and prose have been published in Credenda/Agenda, the Chattahoochee Review, the Esquire napkin project, Christianity Today, and Books & Culture.

 Wilson's writings have received mostly positive reviews.
 Kirkus Reviews said of The 100 Cupboards, "Wilson's writing is fantastical, but works with clever sentences and turns of phrase that render it more than just another rote fantasy."